huangsam/ultimate-python/README.md

 ## Additional resources

+Going through the content above will give you, the reader, a solid understanding of core Python fundamentals.

+As you start applying Python fundamentals to the real world, consider reading over best practices and examples in other well-regarded resources.

-Here are some repositories to visit after going through the content above:
+Here are some repositories to get you started:

 - [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)
 - [faif/python-patterns](https://github.com/faif/python-patterns)